-To adequately serve households with special needs, such as persons with disabilities and victims of domestic violence, households with children that are at-risk of homelessness, and formerly homeless households, different types of housing may be needed.
-For example, for persons who were formerly homeless, single-resident occupancy ("SRO") housing could be cost-effective way to provide affordable housing for single adults.
+To adequately serve households with special needs specified in Needs Assessment Section 40, different types of housing may be needed.
+For example, for persons who were formerly homeless, single-resident occupancy ("SRO") housing could be a cost-effective way to provide affordable housing for single adults.
+However, the State recognizes that SROs may not be suitable for all special needs populations.